lsst-sqre/sqr-093/index.rst

         radius (float)
             Radius of the circle.

-    polygon (list of point, optional)
+    polygon (object, optional)
         Include the points within the polygon specified by the given points.
+        This is an object with the following labels:

+        vertex (list of point, plural: vertices)
-        The points are the vertices of the polygon and must be given in the order that ensures the polygon winding direction is counter-clockwise when viewed from the origin towards the sky.
+            The vertices of the polygon.
+            They must be given in the order that ensures the polygon winding direction is counter-clockwise when viewed from the origin towards the sky.
             At least three points must be given.
             The last edge of the polygon is the implicit edge from the last point to the first point.

     range (object, optional)
         Include the points within a range of right ascension and declination values in the ICRS coordinate system.